How to

 Every stage of freelancing involves a PDF.
 A proposal to win the project.
 A contract to protect both parties.
 Invoices to get paid.
 Deliverables to close the project.
 A portfolio to attract the next one.

 The friction points are consistent too: a Figma export at 45 MB that won't attach to email, a contract that needs filling and signing without printing, a deliverable that needs protecting before payment clears, a portfolio that needs reordering for a specific pitch.
-None of these require Adobe Acrobat or any subscription.
+None of these require Adobe Acrobat or any subscription, and none of them require uploading a client's contract or pricing to a third-party server first - the case for keeping sensitive PDFs off other people's infrastructure applies just as much to your business documents as theirs.
 All of them take under two minutes in a browser.

 The Core Freelancer PDF Toolkit